alexsalisbury/todoist-api/source/includes/sync/v7/_authorization.md

 personal_token *String* | Yes | Token obtained from the email/password authentication
 scope *String* | Yes | Scopes of the OAuth token.
 Please refer to the [OAuth](https://developer.todoist.com/#oauth) section for the detailed list of available scopes.

-Upon succesful request, a HTTP 200 response will be returned with a new OAuth token in JSON format:
+Upon successful request, a HTTP 200 response will be returned with a new OAuth token in JSON format:

 `{"access_token": "....", "token_type": "Bearer"}`